kostaskougios/spi/sql/Benchmarks.md

 default configured values.

 ## Results
-Now a number of queries are run against the data on all file formats.
+Now we will run a number of queries against the data on all file formats.
 Time is measured (in milliseconds) for each query and the results are here:

 ## Impressions